Yehdar/Star-Wars-Theme-Whatsapp-Clone/README.md

 - Firebase as host
 - React for designing whatsapp clone UI
 - Used MUI for the icons
-- Postman and Express for creating API
+- Postman to create the API
+- ExpressJS for the web framework
 - MongoDB as database
 - NodeJS for server-side scripting
 - Used Pusher as the host real-time API service